 During daytime, play with torches and shadows together.
 Let your child control the light.
 Darkness feels less scary when they have explored it on their own terms.

 Between 2 and 4, imagination develops faster than rational thinking.
-Toddlers can now conjure monsters, ghosts, and 'scary things' but lack the cognitive ability to reason them away.
-Darkness removes the visual information they depend on to feel safe, leaving imagination to fill the gaps.
-These fears often coincide with bedtime, when separation anxiety is already heightened.
-This is a sign of healthy cognitive development — their brain is growing, even if it's inconvenient at 2am.
+Toddlers can now conjure monsters, ghosts, and "scary things" but lack the cognitive tools to reason them away.
+Darkness removes the visual information they depend on to feel safe, and imagination rushes in to fill the gap.
+These fears often show up at bedtime, when separation anxiety is already high and the day's stimulation is catching up with them.
+The AAP frames a fear of being alone in the dark as one of the most common childhood fears, and emphasises that occasional fears like this are completely normal through early childhood.
+Importantly, this is a sign of healthy cognitive development — your child's brain is growing the imaginative capacity it needs for storytelling, problem-solving, and empathy.

 What should I avoid during fear of the dark?

-Don't dismiss their fear ('There's nothing to be scared of') — it feels real to them and dismissal breaks trust.
-Don't check under the bed or inside wardrobes 'to prove nothing is there' — it inadvertently validates that something could be.
-Don't use darkness as punishment ('Go to your room').
-Don't expose them to scary content, even 'mildly' scary TV — they can't distinguish fiction from reality yet.
+Don't dismiss the fear ("There's nothing to be scared of") — it feels very real to them, and dismissal breaks trust.
+Don't belittle or ridicule what scares them.
+Don't check under the bed or inside wardrobes "to prove nothing is there" — it inadvertently validates that something could be.
+Don't pressure your child to "be brave" — fears at this age need time to settle, not bravery on demand.
+Don't use darkness as punishment ("Go to your room").
+Don't expose them to scary content, even mildly scary TV — toddlers can't reliably tell fiction from reality.

 Get weekly tips for tough toddler moments